-In his bestselling book Blink: The Power of Thinking Without Thinking, Malcolm Gladwell explains how we all make assumptions, all the time.
-Sometimes we get our assumptions right, he says, and sometimes we get them wrong.
+In his bestselling book Blink: The Power of Thinking Without Thinking, Malcolm Gladwell explains how we all make assumptions, all of the time.
+Sometimes we get these assumptions right, he says, and sometimes we get them wrong.

 Then he gives a tragic example of what can happen when we get our assumptions wrong: